carolinedesouza25/Projeto-Excel/README.md

 *Weaknesses:*

--Lack of customer income data: The absence of detailed data on customer income makes it difficult to fully understand the consumer profile;
+- Lack of customer income data: The absence of detailed data on customer income makes it difficult to fully understand the consumer profile;

 - Limited offer customization: The lack of detailed customer segmentation and personalized offers may reduce the effectiveness of marketing campaigns and promotions;

--Low average customer rating (4/5): Although customers are generally satisfied, the average rating of 4/5 indicates room for improvement in service and product offerings.
+- Low average customer rating (4/5): Although customers are generally satisfied, the average rating of 4/5 indicates room for improvement in service and product offerings.

 *Opportunities:*
 - Expansion in Tier 3 markets: The growing sales in less economically developed areas represent a significant growth and customer loyalty opportunity;